clmcgrath/vscode-lockhunter/README.md

 ## Introduction

-Inspired by the [TortoiseGit Toolbar Visual Studio extension](https://github.com/MRCollective/TortoiseGitToolbar), this extension provides commands for launching common TortoiseGit dialogs from within Visual Studio Code.
+This project is a fork of the tgit extension and modified for use with lockhunter

-You can execute these commands either by searching for `TGit` in the Command Palette (`Ctrl+Shift+P`), or via keyboard shortcuts.
+You can execute these commands either by searching for `Lockhunter` in the Command Palette (`Ctrl+Shift+P`), or via keyboard shortcuts.

 ## Default shortcuts